-For the year ended December 31, 2022, our principal sources of liquidity were primarily derived from sales of our products, net proceeds from our 2027 Notes offering, and our collaboration arrangement with Roche.
-For the year ended December 31, 2021, our principal sources of liquidity were primarily derived from sales of our products, our collaboration arrangement with Roche, net proceeds from sale of the AMONDYS 45 PRV and net proceeds from our common stock offering in October 2021.
-Our principal uses of cash are research and development expenses, selling, general and administrative expenses, investments, capital expenditures, business development transactions, repayment of our term loan and a portion of our convertible debt and other working capital requirements.
+For 2023 and 2022, our principal sources of liquidity were primarily derived from sales of our products, net proceeds from sale of the ELEVIDYS PRV, net proceeds from our offering of the 2027 Notes, proceeds from the partial settlement of capped call options associated with the 2024 Notes Exchange and our collaboration arrangement with Roche.
+Our principal uses of cash are research and development expenses, manufacturing costs, selling, general and administrative expenses, investments, capital expenditures, business development transactions, settlement of long-term debt and other working capital requirements.
+Refer to Note 13, Indebtedness and Note 19, Leases for additional discussion of our outstanding indebtedness and material changes to our leasing obligations, respectively.
 The changes in our working capital primarily reflect use of cash in operating activities.
 While our contractual obligations, commitments and debt service requirements over the next several years are significant, we intend to continue to fund our short-term financing needs and working capital requirements from cash flows of operating activities as well as cash on hand, and such sources are anticipated to be adequate to fund working capital requirements for at least twelve months from the date these consolidated financial statements were issued.

-Beyond 2023, our cash requirements will depend extensively on our ability to advance our research, development and commercialization of programs.
-We expect to seek additional financings primarily from, but not limited to, the sale and issuance of equity and debt securities, the licensing or sale of our technologies, additional government contracts and/or funded research and development agreements.
+Beyond 2024, our cash requirements will depend extensively on our ability to advance our research, development and commercialization of product candidates.
+We may seek additional financings primarily from, but not limited to, the sale and issuance of equity and debt securities, the licensing or sale of our technologies, and entering into additional government contracts and/or funded research and development agreements.
 Our future expenditures and long-term capital requirements may be substantial and will depend on many factors, including but not limited to the following:

-- our ability to continue to generate revenues from sales of EXONDYS 51, VYONDYS 53, AMONDYS 45 and potential future products; - the timing and costs associated with our expansion efforts; - the timing and costs of building out our manufacturing capabilities;

-- the timing of advanced payments related to our future inventory commitments and manufacturing obligations; - the timing and costs associated with our existing lease obligations and new obligations expected to be entered into during the following year; - the timing and costs associated with our clinical trials and pre-clinical trials; - the attainment of milestones and our obligations to make milestone payments to Myonexus's selling shareholders, BioMarin, Nationwide, UWA and other institutions; - obligations to holders of our convertible notes; and - the costs of filing, prosecuting, defending and enforcing patent claims and our other intellectual property rights.
+- our ability to continue to generate revenues from sales of commercial products and potential future products; - the timing and costs associated with our expansion efforts; - the timing and costs of building out our manufacturing capabilities; - the timing of payments related to our future inventory commitments and manufacturing obligations; - the timing and costs associated with our existing lease obligations and new obligations expected to be entered into in future years; - the timing and costs associated with our clinical trials and pre-clinical trials; - the attainment of milestones and our obligations to make milestone payments to Myonexus's selling shareholders, BioMarin, Nationwide, UWA and other institutions; - obligations to holders of our convertible notes; and - the costs of filing, prosecuting, defending and enforcing patent claims and our other intellectual property rights.